johnyupnode/edge-sdk-v0/Readme.md

 # Turbo Edge SDK V0

 The Turbo Edge SDK allows for the development and deployment of low-latency, online multiplayer games that are entirely peer-to-peer, eliminating the need for servers.
 Even students can deploy and share their games with classmates without incurring any recurring monthly server costs.
+Players in the same geographic region can play together with low-latency without having game developers spend millions of dollars deploying servers worldwide.

 With just a few lines of additional code, your offline game can be transformed into an online multiplayer game.